Enhancing opportunities for youth education about the wonders of the natural world of the Mississippi Valley Watershed is a key MVFN goal.

 Session A: 9:00 am to 10:45 am

-Session B: 11:00 am to 12:45 pm
+Session B: 11:15 am to 1:00 pm

 To guide the children on their adventures, handouts are given out each session.
 Their “personalized nature journals” are also equipped with blank and lined paper as well as sheet covers to store any ‘neat’ piece of nature they may find.
 The Young Naturalists record all of their observations both at the sessions and at home in their nature journals provided by the program.

-Each session concludes with a craft or take home activity to extend the learning, help the kids remember the session, or just for fun!
+Each session concludes with a craft or take-home activity to extend the learning, help the kids remember the session, or just for fun!
 For example, the kids have created their own barometers to predict pressures systems, toad-abodes to encourage toads to live in their gardens, reconstructed a mouse skeleton from bones in an owl pellet, made their very own fossils and many more unique nature crafts!

 Our Meeting Place – The Mill of Kintail